 This stark educational and occupational divide in vulnerability is consistent with international experience with the COVID-19 crisis, highlighting issues such as the difficulty and availability of remote work for blue-collar occupations which mostly requires hands-on on-site work, compared to white-collar occupations and managerial positions.
 Similarly, it is well-documented that self-employed or casual/informal workers along with small/micro-enterprises are particularly susceptible to the demand shocks from the pandemic-due in large part to a lack of financial buffers and inadequate protection from social safety nets.
-This large divergence in impacts between higher-educated, "higher-skilled" lesser-educated workers will widen existing class and income disparities in the labour market.
+This large divergence in employment higher-educated, impacts between "higher-skilled" professionals lesser-educated and workers will widen existing class and income disparities in the labour market.
 In reality, there may be substantial overlap between these vulnerable groups, with workers at the intersection of multiple vulnerabilities being particularly exposed to shocks.
 For instance, the majority of workers in the informal sector are women-and many of them are young and/or lesser-educated.